Jesse Jackson Jr.: Personal life

 During the 1988 presidential campaign, Jackson met his future wife, Sandi Stevens, who was press secretary for United States Congressman Mickey Leland.
 After her first year at Georgetown University Law Center, the couple decided public higher education was more affordable and jointly enrolled at the University of Illinois College of Law.
 While still law students, they married on June 1, 1991.
 Jackson and Sandi have two children, Jesse III ("Tre") and Jessica and keep two homes.
 They own one in the South Shore community area, which is within both the 2nd district that Congressman Jackson represented in the United States House of Representatives and within the seventh ward that his wife represented on the Chicago City Council as Alderman.
 The South Shore home serves as an election base for himself and candidates he has supported, for which he claims a 13–0 record in public elections.
 The South Shore home was the featured renovation on an HGTV Hidden Potential episode, first aired on March 24, 2009.
 The Jacksons also own a home in Dupont Circle in Washington, D.C., which served as the family home and base for his service in Congress.

 Jackson's earliest public controversy came when he was linked to alleged Nigerian drug trafficker Pius Ailemen.
 Ailemen was supposed to be Jackson's best man at his 1991 wedding, but canceled at the last minute due to supposed passport-related issues.
 Jackson and Aileman were investigated by the FBI; the investigation and court proceedings extended for several years.
 A wiretap recorded many conversations between the two, and financial records indicate that Ailemen had purchased an Alfa Romeo using a $13,000 charge on Jackson's credit card.
 Ailemen was sentenced to 24 years and four months in jail.
 In 2003, Ailemen was denied petition for a writ of certiorari.
 Ailemen's current motion questions Jackson's activities as a government informant at the time of his testimony in Ailemen's trial.

 Jackson acknowledges that he has had the benefits of privilege and opportunity and says that his hobbies include fencing, hunting and fishing, especially salmon fishing.
-He often enjoys these hobbies in bipartisan friendships that include Dick Armey and regarded the late Republican Rep. Henry Hyde as one of his closest friends.
+He often enjoys these hobbies in bipartisan friendships that include Dick Armey and regarded the late Republican Representative Henry Hyde as one of his closest friends.
 In fact, Armey points to Jackson as an example of his ability to work with politicians at all ends of the political spectrum.
 Jackson also has a very good relationship with Republican United States President George W. Bush despite their sharp ideological differences.
 The relationship traces back to when Jackson Sr. and United States President-Elect George H. W. Bush met to discuss a range of issues while Jackson Jr. and his siblings Santita and Jonathan had an hour-and-a-half luncheon with future President George W. He also developed a relationship with Bill and Hillary Clinton that enabled him to watch Super Bowl XXXIII at Camp David with them.